Mutation

 5. Compute Indexes and Counters

 Section titled “5.
-Compute Indexes and Counters”Based on the changed state, Actionbase computes additional structures for fast reads:
+Compute Indexes and Counters”Based on changed state:

 6. Write to Storage

 Section titled “6.
-Write to Storage”The modified state along with indexes and counters is written atomically to the datastore.
+Write to Storage”State, indexes, and counters written atomically.

 7. Release Lock